 A blood sample is taken by needle from the arm.
 Chloride can also be measured in a urine sample.

 A blood chloride test may be requested to help evaluate kidney function and acid-base status.
 If your sodium measurement is abnormal, your doctor may look at whether the chloride measurement changes in the same way.
-This may help your doctor to work out if there is also a problem with acid or base and may help guide treatment.
+If your acid-base balance is abnormal chloride measurement may help your doctor to work out the cause of the problem and may help guide treatment.

-Increased levels of chloride (called hyperchloraemia) usually indicate dehydration, but can also occur with any other problem that causes high blood sodium.
+Increased concentrations of chloride (called hyperchloraemia) usually indicate dehydration, but can also occur with any other problem that causes high blood sodium.
 Hyperchloraemia also occurs when too much alkaline fluid is lost from the body (producing metabolic acidosis), or when a person hyperventilates (causing respiratory alkalosis).

-Sodium, potassium, bicarbonate, electrolytes
+Sodium, potassium, bicarbonate, electrolytes, blood gases

-RCPA Manual: chloride
+RCPA Manual: Chloride